KatyaRobinson/100-days-of-code/log.md

 ### Day 33: February 5, 2017

 **Today's Progress**: Finished form validation, submission and storing input information in database.
 Prevent logo from appearing on mobile menu.
+"Fixed" sending form submission via email.

 **Technology used**: jQuery, AJAX, CSS

 **Thoughts:** Took me embarassingly long time to get such small projects done. Тяжело в учении, легко в бою.
+Programming Gods have been kind to me today - php email() all of a sudden started working!
+I just checked my enmail and saw 47 email from my form submission tests.
+I have no idea why it works now and it is scary.

 **Link to work:**